seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 - A 3D printer with a print space of at least 187mm by 167.5mm by 21.5mm
     - A printer with a smaller print area of 187mm by 147mm by 21.5mm can also be used with adjustements.
 Instructions below

-- At least 10 meters of either ABS of PLA print filament
+- At least 10 meters of either ABS or PLA print filament
     - Other materials may service the print well too, but these are the only materials that have been tested at the time of writing these instructions

 -If you wish to construct the face shield as well as the 3D print, you will need the following:
     - An A4-sized transparent acetate sheet of at least 300 micron thickness
     - 1 Rubber Band
+    - If you wish to acquire acetate, we believe this should do the trick.

 - 1 sandwich bag for packaging on completion.